ThoughtWorksStudios/eb_deployer/README.md

 Low friction deployments should be a breeze.
 Elastic Beanstalk provides a great foundation for performing Blue-Green deployments, and EbDeployer add a missing link to automate the whole flow out of box.

-EbDeployer thus allows you to do continuous delivery on AWS.

 [Deploy Service by EbDeployer](http://www.thoughtworks.com/mingle/infrastructure/2015/06/01/deploy-service-by-ebdeployer.html)

 ## Installation